The Antiquary: “is preoccupied on every level by the relation between past and present.”

 I was born in Edinburgh in 1967.
 After studying Medicine in Aberdeen I studied Landscape Architecture with the University of Edinburgh gaining distinction in every subject and the Scottish Chapter prize.

 Alexander McCall Smith describes Edinburgh in terms of the light.
-The very light that was shared and appreciated by James Clerk Maxwell:
+The very light that was appreciated by James Clerk Maxwell:

 “This is a city of shifting light, of changing skies, of sudden vistas.
 A city so beautiful it breaks the heart again and again.”

-Alexander McCall Smith has brought light to me (quotes from Chance Developments):
+Alexander McCall Smith has brought light to so many (quotes from Chance Developments):

 Alexander McCall Smith has a most wonderful PA.
 Thank you Lesley for understanding my wide-eyed self.
 Edinburgh’s shifting light, changing skies and sudden vistas.